BohemianHacks/evo/notes.md

 * **Power Efficiency:** Use low-power modes and optimize transmission intervals.
 * **Error Handling:** Implement mechanisms to handle network failures and lost messages.
 * **Scalability:** Design the network to accommodate a growing number of nodes and handle changing network topology.

-**This is a solid foundation for building your ESP32 mesh network.
-If you have any specific questions about implementation details, security considerations, or choosing a routing protocol, feel free to ask!**